heyx3/Bplus.jl/README.md

 By the rules of OpenGL, contexts are a thread-local singleton.
 So for as long as the context is alive, and from anywhere *within the thread that's running the context*, you can get the current context object with `Bplus.GL.get_context()::Context`.
 Most `GL` functions don't require you to explicitly provide the context, since they can retrieve it themselves.

 The context manages all sorts of rendering state, such as viewports/scissoring, blend mode, depth and stencil modes, and the current render target.
 Most OpenGL global parameters are controlled by the context, via setter functions and/or special properties defined in the `RenderState` struct.
-For example, you could call `set_viewport(min::v2i, max::v2i)`, or you could do `get_context().viewport = (min=my_min, max=my_max)`.
+For example, you could call `set_viewport(Box2Di((min::v2i, max::v2i)))`, or you could do `get_context().viewport = Box((min=my_min, max=my_max))`.

 The context also provides hooks into common GLFW callbacks.
 For example, to be notified when the window size changes, do: